Working on RED#

 • Must be registered in the Play-Doh catalog, a spreadsheet that lists all datasets in the play-doh/ folder and includes basic information such as the dataset name and link to the Dataverse page.

-Additional data can only be imported into ReD if it is documented with appropriate metadata and shared (with appropriate exceptions) with the rest of the NSAPH research community.
+Data can be imported into ReD if it is documented with appropriate metadata and shared (with appropriate exceptions) with the rest of the NSAPH research community.
 This ensures the security of the ReD environment and supports the NSAPH community’s goal of promoting FAIR guidelines for data use in research.
 The metadata for all data imports will be pulled from the Harvard Dataverse.
 If your dataset is not fully sharable at this time, you can create a metadata-only entry as described below.

 Step 1 Decide which option applies best to your case: